 Archives with Shared Functional Entities

 In an association involving Archives with shared functional entities, Management has entered into agreements with Archives to share or integrate functional entities.
-The motive for this may be to share expensive resources such as hierarchical file management system for Archival Storage, peripheral device for Ingest or dissemination of Information Packages or supercomputers for complicated transformations between SIPs, AIPs or DIPs.
+The motive for this may be to share expensive resources such as a hierarchical file management system for Archival Storage, a peripheral device for Ingest or dissemination of Information Packages or supercomputers for complicated transformations between SIPs, AIPs or DIPs.
 This association is fundamentally different from the previous examples, in that it is no longer possible to ignore the internal architecture of the Archive.

-Figure 6-4 illustrates the sharing of a common storage function, consisting of an Archival Storage entity and a Data Management entity, between two Archives, OAIS 1 and OAIS 2.
+Figure 6-4 illustrates the sharing of a common storage function, consisting of an Archival Storage Functional Entity and a Data Management Functional Entity, between two Archives, OAIS 1 and OAIS 2.
 The Access and Ingest facilities can be at any of the previously described levels of inter-operability.
 In fact, each Archive can serve totally independent communities as implied in this figure.
 However, for the common storage element to succeed, standards are needed at the internal Ingest-storage and Access-storage interfaces.